semaphoreci/docs/docs/faq/faq.md

 </p>
 </details>
 <details>
-  <summary id="remove-status-checks-in-pull-requests">How can I remove Semaphore Status checks on pull requests?</summary>
+  <summary id="how-can-i-remove-semaphore-status-checks-on-pull-requests">How can I remove Semaphore Status checks on pull requests?</summary>
   <p>

  You can disable Semaphore as a required status check through the <a href="https://docs.github.com/en/github/administering-a-repository/enabling-required-status-checks">repository settings page</a> in your GitHub account.